SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 * I posted a [preprint](https://www.biorxiv.org/content/early/2018/11/23/475590) for metabolic biomarkers in a mouse model of Duchenne muscular dystrophy, which I'm a co-first author on.
 (November 23)
 * I read 8 books!
 Hoping to finish one more before the end of the year.
 They included books about science, like The Emperor of All Maladies, She Had her Mother's Laugh and The Immortal Life of Henrietta Lacks, and book about time management and people management, like Deep
 Work and 168 Hours.

+As I said before, this has been a really good year!
+One thing that I wanted to note is this was definitely an exception in terms of the huge numbers of papers that have been accepted ("huge" for me, I know that there are many folks out there who are way more productive).
+However, most of the projects that were completed were things that I had started a long time ago.
+The FDR paper, for example, originated in an idea that Jeff had, based on some of my PhD work, that he wrote a [blog post](https://simplystatistics.org/2013/06/13/false-discovery-rate-regression-cc-nsas-prism/) on... check out the date!
+June 13, 2013.
+Just for perspective, since that time, I switched from being a postdoc at NCI to being faculty at [ICBI](https://icbi.georgetown.edu/), I had a second child, and [Simona Halep won the French Open](https://www.bbc.com/sport/tennis/44425403).
+Of course, the work took a fair amount of time to complete, but a large amount of time was also spent looking for a good home for the paper.
+In fact, we first posted a [preprint](https://www.biorxiv.org/content/early/2015/12/30/035675) of what's now a super outdated version of that project on December 30, 2015. make note of the citation by Stephanie, JSM etc